Ligustrum (Privet)

 Introduction

-Ligustrum, commonly known as privet, is a small evergreen shrub native to China, Korea, and Japan.
-It has adapted well to various climates and is now prevalent in the southern and western regions of the United States.
-This hardy plant is characterized by its glossy leaves, which provide year-round greenery, and it produces fragrant white flowers in the summer, followed by small blue-black berries in the fall.
-The berries of Ligustrum have been utilized in traditional medicine for their potential health benefits.
+Ligustrum, also known as privet, is a small evergreen shrub from China, Korea, and Japan.
+It grows well in different climates and is now commonly found in the southern and western parts of the United States.
+This hardy plant has shiny leaves that remain green year-round.
+In summer, it produces fragrant white flowers, and by fall, it bears small blue-black berries.
+These berries are used in traditional medicine for their potential health benefits.

 Common Names